• Skip to primary navigation

 • Unsalted butter - do not substitute it with salted butter, the puddings will be too salty if you do.
 Melt the butter in the microwave first so it is easy to incorporate with the other ingredients.

-• Brown sugar - I often opt for brown sugar over white caster sugar because I enjoy its rich caramel flavour.
+• Brown sugar - I often opt for brown sugar over white caster sugar because I enjoy its rich caramel flavor.
 However, you can substitute it with the same amount of caster sugar.

 • Sea salt - this adds a pleasant saltiness to the cookie dough puddings, but be careful, you really do only need a tiny pinch.